NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/concepts/services.md

 ## Service Types

-AI Gateway supports different types of services:
+AI Gateway supports different types of services that help you integrate and manage various AI model endpoints.
+The two main service types are:

 1. **Upstream Services**

+These services provide direct connections to your backend AI models and infrastructure.
+They offer robust features including:
-   - Direct connection to backend AI models
+   - Direct connection to backend AI models, allowing you to integrate your own hosted models and AI services
-   - Load balanced across multiple targets
+   - Load balanced distribution across multiple target endpoints to optimize performance and resource utilization
-   - Health checking capabilities
+   - Built-in health checking capabilities to monitor service availability and performance
-   - Failover support
+   - Automatic failover support to maintain high availability when issues occur

 2. **Proxy Services**

+These services act as intermediaries to external AI providers, adding important management capabilities:
-   - Proxy requests to external AI providers
+   - Seamless proxy requests to external AI providers like OpenAI, Anthropic, and others
-   - Handle authentication and rate limiting
+   - Comprehensive authentication and rate limiting to control access and usage
-   - Transform requests and responses
+   - Powerful request and response transformation capabilities to modify payloads as needed
-   - Cache responses when possible
+   - Intelligent response caching when possible to improve performance and reduce costs

 ## Best Practices